Nothing is permanent, so everything is precious. Here’s a selection of some happenings—fleeting or otherwise—in the Buddhist world this week.

 Bodhgaya Prayer Event Held with Limited Attendance

-Prayers for world peace marked the beginning of the nine-day Nyingma Monlam Chenmo Puja, the annual event for monastics in the Nyingma tradition of Tibetan Buddhism, which is held at the site of the Buddha’s enlightenment, the Mahabodhi temple in Bodhgaya, India.
+Prayers for world peace marked the beginning of the nine-day Nyingma Monlam Chenmo Puja, the annual event for monastics in the Nyingma tradition of Tibetan Buddhism.
+The participants gather at the site of the Buddha’s enlightenment, the Mahabodhi temple in Bodhgaya, India.
 The event was unusually small this year due to health precautions.
-According to the Times of India, only about 100 Nyingma monks participated in this year’s 32nd Nyingma Monlam, a sharp contrast from the 10,000 monks and devotees who typically attend the event.
+According to the Times of India, only about 100 Nyingma monks came to this year’s 32nd Nyingma Monlam, far fewer than the 10,000 monks and devotees who typically attend the event.
 Many other events traditionally held at the Mahabodhi temple, including the Kagyu Monlam Chenmo and Tripitaka chanting ceremony, have been postponed this year due to the pandemic.

 Rubin Museum To Host Virtual Losar

-The Rubin Museum of Art, a Himalayan art museum in New York City, has a full afternoon of free virtual activities planned on February 7 to celebrate Losar, the Tibetan new year, with the whole family.
+The Rubin Museum of Art, a Himalayan art museum in New York City, will host an afternoon full of free virtual activities for the whole family on February 7 to celebrate Losar, the Tibetan new year.
 The arts and crafts projects, which all use simple materials that are likely available at home, are inspired by the year’s zodiac animal, the Metal Ox.
 Children and their families can make their own ox horns, construct prayer flags, and virtually join in on a traditional end-of-year gathering dance called gorshey (circle dance).
 The Rubin is currently open to visitors, but events and other programming remain online.

 Ancestral Village of Kamala Harris Celebrates Inauguration